 It's even available on Minix.
 If you are running Windows, I recommend that you use Cygwin, who currently ship bash-4.4.12 for x86 and bash-4.4.12 for x86_64.

-Microsoft offers its Windows Subsystem for Linux (WSL) as an installable add-on for Windows 10.
-It's basically a separate packaged version of the Linux kernel interface that runs as a Windows 10 service, and offers bash-5.0 within that environment.
+Microsoft offers its Windows Subsystem for Linux (WSL) as an installable add-on for Windows 10 and Windows 11.
+It's basically a separate packaged version of the Linux kernel that runs as a Windows service, and you can install various Linux distributions running bash-5.1 (or build and install bash-5.2 yourself) within that environment.

 A list of Frequently-Asked-Questions with answers, though this document is no longer maintained.